The objective of Saint Louis County's Adopt-A-Roadside Program is:

 We all know that the accumulation of litter creates an unsightly roadside environment.
 As visitors travel our roadways, the cleanliness of roadsides creates an immediate and lasting impression.
 A littered roadside imparts the belief that the neighborhood is unkempt and not a place where one would want to visit, live, shop, work, or attend school.
 By keeping roadsides clear of litter, the appearance of entire neighborhoods is enhanced, instilling pride in the minds of affected residents and property owners.

 However, litter pickup is both labor intensive and costly.
-The County Department of Highways and Traffic has many urgent needs for its road maintenance funds, making litter pickup a secondary priority to pothole patching, concrete slab replacement, signing, pavement markings, and other activities directly related to the safe and efficient movement of traffic.
+The County Department of Transportation has many urgent needs for its road maintenance funds, making litter pickup a secondary priority to pothole patching, concrete slab replacement, signing, pavement markings, and other activities directly related to the safe and efficient movement of traffic.

 The Adopt-A-Roadside Program is an opportunity to muster public involvement in correcting the problem, and to create a public awareness of the problem posed by litter accumulation.
 Any individual, family, company, organization, or group may adopt a section of a County roadside and assume the responsibility for litter pickup.

-An adopted roadside section must be at least one-half (1/2) mile long and have sufficient green areas within the right-of-way to justify the need for litter pick up along the roadside.
-Adopted sections will be assigned on a first-come, first-serve basis, provided the section is appropriate for adoption as determined by the Department of Highways and Traffic.
+An adopted roadside section must be at least a half (½) mile long and have sufficient green areas within the right-of-way to justify the need for litter pick up along the roadside.
+Adopted sections will be assigned on a first-come, first-serve basis, provided the section is appropriate for adoption as determined by the Department of Transportation.
 If a section of County roadside has already been adopted, it is not eligible for adoption by another Adopter.
-The County requires that adopted road sections on the same road abut one another, unless there is more than a one-half (½) mile distance between adopted sections.
-A map of some of the roads suitable for adoption can be found here.
-(Adopt-A-Roadside Map)
+The County requires that adopted road sections on the same road abut one another, unless there is more than a half (½) mile distance between adopted sections.
+A map of some of the roads suitable for adoption can be found on

 on the County’s website, and our Adopt-A-Roadside County Coordinator will contact the Adopter Representative by e-mail.